AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/get-started/run-sample-project.md

+# Run a sample project

-Agora provides an open source sample project that demonstrates how to quickly build a chat page with UIKit.
+Agora provides an open-source sample project that demonstrates how to quickly build a chat page with UIKit.
 This page explains how to compile and run it.

 ## Prerequisites

 Before you start, make sure your development environment meets the following conditions:

-- Flutter v3.3.0 and above
+- Flutter v3.3.0 and above.

 ## Implementation